MindscapeHQ/raygun4android/README.md

 ## IMPORTANT

-### 30 April 2019
+### 1 May 2019

 Raygun4Android is currently actively being worked on for a release of version 4.

-If you found this branch (4.0.0), you found the area that we're working on at the moment.
-The code is quite stable and we encourage you to use the 4.0.0-beta1 release.
+With the release of beta2, the 4.0.0 development branch has now been merged into master and is now the mainstream development line.
+The code is quite stable and we encourage you to use the 4.0.0-beta2 release.

-If you want the fully stable version go back to master, in which you'll find the 3.x stream of the provider.
+If you want the fully stable version 3.0.6 please check out the changeset labelled with v3.0.6 and go from there.

 ## Requirements